top of page

 DAY 2: Almaty city tour & falcon farm

-In the afternoon visit a Falcon Farm to see a specatcular show with specially trained hawks, falcons, and eagles that have been trained to hunt with humans.
+Breakfast at the hotel.
+Visit a Falcon Farm to see a spectacular show with specially trained hawks, falcons, and eagles that have been trained to hunt with humans, a long standing tradition in Kazakh nomadic culture.

 Image by vigor poodo